Top End Escape

 Day 4: Katherine – Litchfield – Farewell from Darwin

-Wake to the sounds of native birds and wildlife.
-After breakfast, depart Katherine and travel to Litchfield National Park.
+Say good morning to the birds and now it’s time to spot the Kangaroos grazing.
+After breakfast, say good-bye to Katherine and head to Litchfield National Park.
 Cool down at Buley Rockhole, a series of plunge pools that cascade down the hillside.
-After a quick bite to eat at the Wangi Falls Café, enjoy a dip beneath Wangi’s tumbling waters.
-Head back to Darwin to visit the famous Mindil Beach Sunset Market.
-Enjoy the sunset while you’re entertained by buskers, bands and performers and don’t forget to taste the sensational food on offer and take home a handmade souvenir.
-Your Aussie Adventure concludes this evening in Darwin.
+After a quick bite to eat at the Wangi Falls Café, enjoy a cool dip in the plunge pool at Wangi Falls.
+Head back to Darwin and then visit the famous Mindil Beach Markets, where cuisine from around the globe, but with a strong South East Asian influence, is the main attraction.
+Enjoy the amazing sunset while you’re entertained by buskers, bands and performers, and don’t forget to take home a handmade souvenir.

 Included Meals: Breakfast, Lunch